pydantic/pydantic/docs/usage/models.md

 ## Data conversion

-*pydantic* may cast input data to force it to conform to model field types, and in some cases this may result in a loss of information.
+Pydantic may cast input data to force it to conform to model field types, and in some cases this may result in a loss of information.
 For example: